balamod/balamod/README.md

 ```

 ## How to find the function names, where to inject code, etc...
-~~You can use the `./balamod -d` command to decompile the game and look at the code.~~
+You can use the `./balamod -d` command to decompile the game and look at the code.
-I need to fi this command